talonhub/community/README.md

 (2) the zoom mouse to appear over the start menu, and other applications with uiAccess; and

 (3) Talon to interact with User Account Control dialogs

+Talon configurations and customizations will usually be done in the default windows home user directory which is `C:\Users\%username%\AppData\Roaming\talon\user`

 ## .talon file